ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 The mogwai are also very hungry and will try to eat any food the characters have.
 This is, of course, a bad idea, since the mogwai will turn into gremlins.

 In the bottom of this chamber is a trap door which the water will slowly drain into.
 It heads to a tunnel which goes to the main hall.
+This will quickly fill with water, meaning the characters must swim.

 ## Left Round Trap

-If they head down this tunnel, Rick Astley's "Never Gonna Give You Up" starts playing and 10 face huggers pour down from the cieling.
+If they head down this tunnel, Rick Astley's "Never Gonna Give You Up" starts playing loudly and 10 face huggers pour down from the cieling.

 The rick rolling requires a DC 20 Will save or they lose -2 AC and 3 points of Wisdom.